 Tropical cyclone forecasts and observations are quite different than numerical model forecasts, and thus they have their own set of tools.
 These consist of TC-DLand, TC-Diag, TC-Pairs, TC-Stat, TC-Gen, TC-RMW, and RMW-Analysis.
 The TC-DLand module calculates the distance to land from all locations on a specified grid.
 This information can be used in later modules to eliminate tropical cyclones that are over land from being included in the statistics.
 TC-Diag converts gridded model output into cylindrical coordinates for each storm location, calls Python scripts to compute storm-relative diagnostics, and writes ASCII output to be read by TC-Pairs.
 TC-Pairs matches up tropical cyclone forecasts and observations and writes all output to a file.
 In TC-Stat, these forecast / observation pairs are analyzed according to user preference to produce statistics.
-TC-Gen evaluates the performance of Tropical Cyclone genesis forecast using contingency table counts and statistics.
 TC-RMW performs a coordinate transformation for gridded model or analysis fields centered on the current storm location.
 RMW-Analysis filters and aggregates the output of TC-RMW across multiple cases.

-22.3 Input data format
+22.3 Input Data Format